d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 <!--more-->
 It's been a few days since we witnessed the inauguration of Donald Trump as the 45th President of the United States, whose victory over Hillary Clinton came as a shock for most people.
 I'm not much into politics (and it is not even my country!) but this result really caught my attention, so I wanted to dig a little about the population's characteristics that made him the winner of the Election.

 I've been studying Machine Learning for a while now, and a couple of months ago I discovered the *awesome* `tidiverse` world (I can't believe the way I used to do things :$), so I thought this was a great opportunity to test my skills.
-In addition to that, English is not my mother tongue so in this first post I am facing major challenges!
+In addition to that, I'm not a native English speaker so in this first post I am facing major challenges!
 If you see something improvable, not clear o plainly wrong, please leave a comment or [mention me on Twitter](https://twitter.com/intent/tweet?user_id=114258616).

 What I do here is estimate a Classification Tree (CART) to find an association between the winner in the county and its socio-demographic characteristics.